radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 This setting is per database connection.

-><span style="color:red">**IMPORTANT NOTE - Use caution when changing this default value as not all databases have the same limits on the number of 'active' prepared statements allowed.**
+>[!warning] Use caution when changing this default value as not all databases have the same limits on the number of 'active' prepared statements allowed.

 ### LDAP Backends